-As part of the program, the creators will each receive $10,000 in production funding to create reels or IGTV videos for their Instagram accounts.
-They will also have training sessions and workshops, beginning on the 23rd of September.
-These will cover an array of topics including product, creativity, safety and well-being, as well as mentored guidance on digital production and social media strategy.
+As part of the program, the creators each received $10,000 in production funding to create reels or IGTV videos for their Instagram accounts.
+They also had training sessions and workshops.
+These covered an array of topics including product, creativity, safety and well-being, as well as mentored guidance on digital production and social media strategy.

-Creators will be connected to industry contacts including representatives from Instagram and Screen Australia, management teams, leading First Nations creatives, and other social media creators.
+Creators are being connected to industry contacts including representatives from Instagram and Screen Australia, management teams, leading First Nations creatives, and other social media creators.